Badges of Shame

 The letter A, the Star of David, a feather, and Hello Kitty are widely acknowledged symbols.
 The context in which each gets presented impacts the message they champion.
 When used to promote a contentious situation, one can intensify a symbol’s meaning by pairing it with a particular colour and its historical and cultural connotations.

-Colour lightens up our lives and brings joy.
-But it can have the opposite effect.
+Colour lightens up our lives and brings joy, but it can have the opposite effect.
 Just ask prisoners how it feels to wear clown-like vivid orange jumpsuits.
 The more we understand the complex meanings of each colour, the more we become aware of each one’s negative characteristics.
-And this explains why sometimes this dazzling spectrum of light, this phenomenon we call colour, sadly has the potential to humiliate, alienate and promote hatred.
+This explains why sometimes this dazzling spectrum of light, this phenomenon we call colour, sadly has the potential to humiliate, alienate and promote hatred.

 Bird Migration